razielgdn/risingembeddedmx/contents/_projects/en/3-embedded-topics/embedded-questions-en.md

     Example: 13 ÷ 2 = 6, remainder 1; 6 ÷ 2 = 3, 0; 3 ÷ 2 = 1, 1; 1 ÷ 2 = 0, 1.

 25. **What is a local variable?
 What is a global variable?
 How do they differ?**
     - **Local variable**: Declared inside a function, with scope limited to that function and lifetime until the function ends.
     Example: **int x;** in a function.
     - **Global variable**: Declared outside functions, accessible throughout the program, with lifetime during program execution.
     Example: **int x;** in file scope.
     - **Difference**: Local variables are temporary and function-specific; global variables are persistent and globally scoped.
-In my AVR projects, I use globals for configurations and locals for temporary calculations.

 26. **What is the *extern* modifier used for?**
     The **extern** modifier in C declares a variable or function defined in another file, allowing access without redefining it.
 It extends the visibility of the variable or function between files.